Meet Your 2027 Flockstars!

 .

 The Palm Springs Winter Break would not be the event it is today without the many, many volunteers and helpful flamingos that donate their time and energy both before and during the event each year.
-THANK YOU to all who have volunteered before, and if you are interested in volunteering for 2026, please reach out.
-We have had 20-25 folks volunteer for each of the last two years, from decorating and setup to registration desk during busy hours, assisting loading out Sunday evening, and watching doors.
+THANK YOU to all who have volunteered before, and if you are interested in volunteering for 2027, please reach out.
+We have had 20-25 folks volunteer for each of the last four years, from decorating and setup to registration desk during busy hours, and assisting loading out Sunday evening.
+New for 2027, we will have written and organized jobs for decorations setup!

-Jennie McJilton secures our food trucks and helps with local things to do.
-Shannon Willson coordinates our vendors.
+Thank you to Jennie McJilton for securing our food trucks, storing our decorations, and helping with local things to do.